 Securing regulatory approvals for new drugs is a lengthy and costly process.
-Any failure by us to obtain, or any delay in obtaining, regulatory approvals would materially adversely affect our product candidate development efforts and our business overall.
+Any failure by us or our partners to obtain, or any delay in obtaining, regulatory approvals would materially adversely affect our product candidate development efforts and our business overall.

 Given the inherent uncertainties of pharmaceutical product development, we cannot estimate with any degree of certainty how our programs will evolve, and therefore the amount of time or money that would be required to obtain regulatory approval to market them.
 As a result of these uncertainties surrounding the timing and outcome of any approvals, we are currently unable to estimate precisely when, if ever, our discovery and development candidates will be approved.
-We invest carefully in our pipeline, and the commitment of funding for each subsequent stage of our development programs is dependent upon the receipt of clear, supportive data.

-The successful development of our product candidates is highly uncertain and subject to a number of risks including, but not limited to:
+The successful development of any current or potential future product candidates is highly uncertain and subject to a number of risks.
+Please refer to Item 1A, Risk Factors, in this Annual Report on Form 10-K.